 Understanding more about the subject also sparked more interest.
 Gautam forced me to take an MBTI test.
 The results seemed accurate but it demanded 1hour of my time.
 Next step in this activity was to talk to a real psychologist.
 Gautam happened to know one.
 I talked to her and things got clearer.
 We learned that results based on only these tests were not reliable.
 Life history and experimental data are crucial for accuracy.

 Do we feel more connected with people who have similar personality traits?

 On a small sample size of 2(me and Gautam), it seemed so.
 But, we needed to test it on a larger scale.
 What if we ask people about their favorite celebrities?
 Will it reveal their personality traits?

 Day 1-2: Brainstorming & building App

 Our first opinion, POOR RESULTS.
 After testing on some friends, we figured out we need to go deeper in logic to make some sense out of the user interaction with the app.

 Here is another catch we faced.
 Will Smith being favorite of two people, doesn't mean they share the exact same personality traits.
 There could be some common personality traits, not all.
 There could be some errors also because of biases(e.g. a male user may choose a female celebrity over a male celebrity.
 Choice here is not related to personality trait but an attraction to the opposite sex), which we need to eliminate.
 This can be solved with more questions.
 But no one likes 60min of the test(I wouldn't like even 5 min).
 We set out to minimize the number of questions being asked.
 But there were more than 256 choices we needed to give to get accurate results.
 For this, we improved the algorithm, which enabled it to learn from every answer.
-It became so smart that, it came up with contextual questions, from which conclusions could be reached faster.
+The contextual questions helped us reach the conclusive decision about personality traits under 20 questions.